A note on amphicheiral alternating links: Reformulated Kauffman Conjecture

 All knots or links of the form

 where $p_n,\ldots ,p_2,p_1$ is reverse of $p_1,p_2,\ldots ,p_n$, and $t$ is a palindromic rational tangle are amphicheiral and satisfy original Kauffman conjecture.

-In the paper \cite{3} the authors proved that the original Kauffman Conjecture is true for $-$achiral alternating knots.
+In the paper \cite{3} the authors proved that the original Kauffman Conjecture is true for negative amphicheiral alternating knots.
 They also announced the counterexample to the conjecture that every Dasbach-Hougardy knot is algebraic, which we proposed in the preceding version of this paper (arXiv:1005.3612v1 [math.GT]).